0x6d72/vayu/README.md

 takes a socket descriptor and closes the socket associated with that descriptor. this will create a "socket_close" event for that particular socket. if the output buffer contains data it will first written to the client.

+**server.getSocketAddr(socket)**

+returns the address and port associated with the given socket. returns two values the first one contains the host in numeric representation and the second one contains the port number.

 **server.changeDir(dir)**

 Changes the current working directory of the server process to the specified directory.
 Returns true if it was successfull and false if not.